 Kotak Mahindra Bank to withdraw court case against RBI, to pare promoter stake to 26 pc in six months

 "With respect to our proposal...
-RBI vide its letter dated January 29, 2020 has conveyed its in-principle acceptance for promoters voting rights in the bank to be capped to 20 per cent of PUVESC until March 31, 2020; and promoters' shareholding in the bank to be reduced to 26 per cent of PUVESC of the bank within six months from the date of final approval of the RBI," Kotak Mahindra Bank said in a regulatory filing.
-KPM HRS
+RBI vide its letter dated January 29, 2020 has conveyed its in-principle acceptance for promoters' voting rights in the bank to be capped to 20 per cent of PUVESC until March 31, 2020; and promoters' shareholding in the bank to be reduced to 26 per cent of PUVESC of the bank within six months from the date of final approval of the RBI," Kotak Mahindra Bank said in a regulatory filing.
+Among others, it will also cap the promoters' voting rights to 15 per cent of the PUVESC from April 1, 2020, onwards.

+Thereafter, the promoters will not purchase any further paid-up voting equity shares of the bank till the percentage of promoters' shareholding reaches 15 per cent of PUVESC or such higher percentage as may be permitted by the RBI from time to time, it added.
+The RBI also gave in-principle approval that the promoters will be entitled to purchase paid-up voting equity shares up to 15 per cent of the PUVESC of the bank or such higher percentage as may be permitted in the future, and exercise voting rights on such shares, it said further.

+"Our board of directors has resolved to abide by the above.
+The bank is withdrawing writ petition No. 3542 of 2018 filed by it in the High Court of Bombay," Kotak Mahindra Bank said in the filing.
+As on date, the promoter -- Uday Kotak -- and promoter group shareholding in the bank stands at 29.96 per cent.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)